GormleyLab/Data-Driven-Design-of-SCNPs/README.md

 scikit-learn
 pandas
 keras
+evidential-deep-learning
+tensorflow
 ```
 ## Model Training Demo
-To train a model for SCNP prediction on the provided dataset, the following file can be run:

-`SCNP_demo.py`
+The easiest way to utilize the code is to download and run the following file:

+`scnp_demo.py`

-This will run X epochs of taining for a predefined evidential neural network and provide predictions on 20% of the original data held out.
-These results will be saved in a pickle file.
+This demo file will train a simple evidential neural network for the immediate prediction of SCNP porod exponents.
+The code sources the data from the our data folder and will run 50 epochs of training for a predefined evidential neural network on 80% of the total dataset.
+Then, after training it will predict the scaled porod exponents of the held out data, passing the results to a local `results.csv` file.

+This demo may be further expanded as we continue to update this reposiory.

 ## References
 The specific application, data, and machine learning models are described in: Data Driven Design of Single Chain Polymer Nanoparticles by ^Upadhya, R.; ^Tamasi, M.J.; Di Mare, E.; Murthy, N.S.; *Gormley, A.J (^ denotes equal contributions, * denotes corresponding authors), Chemrxiv, 2022.